 Denver Chicken Coop Tour - Saturday, October 4, 2014.
 If you want to show off your coop contact us about participating.

 Honey Extraction.
-We do honey extraction in our commercial kitchen during August and September.
-Details to be posted imminently.
+We do honey extraction in our commercial kitchen during September. .75/lb with a $25 minimum and we keep the cappings.

 Why we DO NOT support the GMO initiative, called the "Right to Know Colorado" law.
 Obviously Denver Urban Homesteading and its farmers do not support the use of genetically modified food.
 And we support the concept of labeling.
 However, this law has no exception for small markets.
 We will have to follow the same rules as multi-billion dollar supermarket corporations what with labeling, keeping affidavits, etc. AND WE CANNOT DO IT!
 Anyone who has come into our market knows we operate on a shoestring, and we fear that the shoestring will break if we are forced to hire another person to make sure we comply with this law.
 Or maybe we should just give up the free Chicken Swaps, Honey Festival, etc. so I can spend my time labeling instead.
 Additionally, a violation is a criminal offense.
 That's a lot of risk for a husband-wife team.
 Those who have followed our travails know that we challenge government over raw milk issues, re-use of egg carton issues, and now (for the last four years) intellectual property issues, and we do it to benefit our customers and to benefit society.
 But this law will give a vengeful bureaucrat one more tool in his or her arsenal to use against us when our next challenge comes up.